Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model

 The remaining difference between the CF and full calculation of the transverse structure function is mostly explained by incorporating the average $\avekTsq$ in the scaling variable, and considering corrections only up to $O(\avekTsq/Q^2)$.
 For inclusive observables, this study is only possible in the model but we found that the result is stable against variations of the internal confinement parameter $\Lambda$ and mass of the target remnant $m_\phi$.
 This strongly suggests that the range of validity of collinear factorization can be maximized in the large-$x_B$ and low-$Q^2$ region by extending the calculations to twist-4 level, either theoretically (including contributions from multi-parton diagrams) or phenomenologically (by adding a fitting a $H(x)/Q^2$ term to the LT factorized calculation).
 A fit of model pseudo-data is under way \cite{Krause-etal-inprep} to verify if a phenomenological extraction of PDFs can be pushed to as large values of $x_B$ as the factorized calculation, which is still underestimating by $\sim10\%$ the values of $\langle x \rangle$ approximated by $\xi_q$.

 A finer treatment of the partonic transverse momentum can only be obtained in SIDIS processes, where this can be controlled by a measurement of a final state hadron but hadron mass corrections are more complex.
 Nevertheless, the results of our paper are very encouraging regarding the procedure advocated in Refs.~\cite{Guerrero:2015wha,Guerrero:2017yvf} for SIDIS and in Ref.~\cite{Accardi:2014qda} for semi-inclusive hadron annihilation in $e^+ + e^-$ scattering.
 In those works the scattered quark virtuality is bound by $\vpsq \geq m_h^2/\zeta$ (with $m_h$ the identified hadron mass and $\zeta$ its light-cone fractional momentum) instead of $\vpsq \geq m_q^2$ as in the DIS case.
-It remains an important exercise to perform a similar model analysis for these two cases, and study the range of validity of collinear factorization for semi-inclusive processes, before extending our analysis to kinematically more complex case of transverse momentum dependent measurements \cite{Boglione:2016bph,Gonzalez-Hernandez:2018ipj,Boglione:2019nwk}.
+It remains an important exercise to perform a model validation for these two cases, and study the range of validity of collinear factorization for semi-inclusive processes, before extending our analysis to kinematically more complex case of transverse momentum dependent measurements \cite{Boglione:2016bph,Gonzalez-Hernandez:2018ipj,Boglione:2019nwk}.